amphib24/threat-hunting-linux-log-analysis/post-compromise-activity/discovery-investigation/README.md

 ## Conclusion

-&nbsp;&nbsp;&nbsp Investigation into the process tree associated with the discovery command (hostname) indicates the activity originated from a legitimate script used by the IT support team.
+&nbsp;&nbsp;&nbsp; Investigation into the process tree associated with the discovery command (hostname) indicates the activity originated from a legitimate script used by the IT support team.
 Based on the evidence reviewed, the alert is assessed as a false positive, and the incident can be closed with no further action required.

 ## Process Tree